 PROLOGUE: Freshman Orientation

-I roll my eyes beseechingly toward Mom, hoping she'll rein in her older son, but she smiles indulgently.
+I roll my eyes beseechingly toward Mom, hoping she'll rein in her older son, but nope.
 "He's just sharing his accumulated wisdom with you," she explains, watching Emmett tear brutally through the baskets of clothes in the middle of my dorm room floor.

-Entering the room and buckling under the weight of a large box, Dad huffs, "I wish he would share his accumulated muscles instead.
+Dad enters the room, buckling under the weight of a large box.
+"I wish he would share his accumulated muscles instead.
 Why am I doing all the heavy lifting when I sired two strapping sons?"

 Mom signals to both of us to relieve Dad, and we hop to it on her orders.
 Some things never change.